SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

-     // If you don't see your device serial number, and instead see "waiting for device", fastboot is not configured properly on your machine.
+     >If you don't see your device serial number, and instead see "waiting for device", fastboot is not configured properly on your machine.
 See fastboot documentation for more info.
-     //If you see "no permissions fastboot", make sure your [UDEV](http://developer.android.com/tools/device.html) rules are setup correctly.
+     >If you see "no permissions fastboot", make sure your [UDEV](http://developer.android.com/tools/device.html) rules are setup correctly.